tom-seddon/ghouls-tng/README.md

 # Ghouls - The Next Generation

-There is nothing interesting here... yet!
+There is nothing interesting here, so far.

 Play the original in your browser: http://bbcmicro.co.uk/game.php?id=2506